What is the difference between an Associate of Arts and an Associate Applied Science degrees?

-The purpose of an Associate of Arts (A.A.) degree is to fulfill general education requirements for a degree at a university.
+The purpose of an Associate of Arts (A.A.) is to fulfill general education requirements for a degree at a university.
 Therefore, if you ever plan to complete a four-year degree, it is wise to get the A.A. degree.
 The degree also includes the “43 hour block,” which was established in 2000, by the Coordinating Board for the Higher Education in Missouri.
 Students who complete the 43 hour general education block at OTC may transfer to another participating institution (public or private) and have their block treated as equivalent to the general education block of the receiving institution.

-The purpose of an Associate of Applied Science (A.A.S.) degree is to prepare the student for the work force.
-Completing an A.A.S. degree in Accounting or Business equips students with skills and knowledge to work in several areas of business.
+The purpose of an Associate of Applied Science (A.A.S.) is to prepare the student for the work force.
+Completing an A.A.S. degree in accounting or business equips students with skills and knowledge to work in several areas of business.
 Students can learn skills that will help them work in bookkeeping, retail management, sales or even opening a own business.
 Interview and resume writing skills are taught in the classroom and OTC’s Career Employment Services assists students in connecting with business in the community.

 Will OTC courses transfer to other institutions?
 Why does it matter whether or not a school is accredited?

 OTC is accredited by North Central Association of Colleges and Schools.
 Therefore, most general education classes can be transferred to other accredited institutions.
 Accreditation is used to make sure that the a college or university meets certain standards and provides a quality education.
 Schools that are accredited by the same organization have some assurance that similar courses offered are of the same quality.